slalombuild/aws-cdk-event-driven-architecture/pre-requisite/README.md

 ```
 cdk init sample-app --language typescript
 ```
-This will help to get started with default CDK typescript prject directory sctucture.
+This will help to get started with default CDK typescript prject directory structure.